La Clínica del Pueblo: 1995–present

-From 1995-2003, LCDP grew rapidly, increasing its budget from $800,000 to $4.6 million.
+From 1995 to 2003, LCDP grew rapidly, increasing its budget from $800,000 to $4.6 million.
 During this period, LCDP also began accepting reimbursements from Medicaid, which meant it was no longer a free clinic, but services continued to be provided based on need (including free services).
 This period also saw the creation of the interpreter services program, a Social Services Department which provided patients with case managers, and the launch of an HIV/AIDS prevention program.

 In 2000, LCDP received a large grant from the Substance Abuse and Mental Health Services Administration, which allowed its mental health department to hire full-time therapists for the first time.

 In 2007, Romagoza stepped down after 20 years and returned to El Salvador to continue his medical outreach there.
 Enrique Cobham served as Interim Executive Director until 2009, when Alicia Wilson was appointed as executive director.
 Wilson, who was development director before her appointment as executive director, started at LCDP in 1999 as a case manager.
 After her appointment as executive director, she started "¡La Clínica Adelante!", an ambitious agenda to grow LCDP's patient programs as well as its resources.

 In 2007, LCDP became a Federally Qualified Health Center and implemented a sliding-scale payment system, which ended its tenure as a "free-clinic".
 LCDP currently accepts some forms of private insurance, Medicare, Medicaid and DC alliance.

 In 2007, LCDP served 7,500 clients with over 55,000 health services.

 As of 2019, LCDP has a staff of around 110 employees and is located across five different sites in Washington D.C., and Prince George's County, Maryland.